Contents

 • Space Shuttle Atlantis

-• Shuttle Launch Experience (about a 15-20 minute queue)
+• Shuttle Launch Experience (waited about 15-20 minutes)

 • Accommodation: Deltona